101+ small business ideas to start now

 39. Blogger

 One of the easiest and cheapest ideas to get off the ground, the beauty of blogging is that you can talk about a topic you are genuinely already interested in.
 The trick is to pick a topic that other people are interested in too.
 That way you can build a following and monetise via affiliate marketing or sponsored content.
-You will need your own website plus some knowledge of SEO and keyword research if you want to make sure you get eyes on your pages but this can be self-taught.
+You will need your own website plus some knowledge of search engine optimisation (SEO) and keyword research if you want to make sure you get eyes on your pages but this can be self-taught.
 In fact, there are plenty of blogs on it!

 See also: Personal branding explained – plus how to create a personal brand